Vysoký Chlumec: Administrative division

+Etymology

+The name Chlumec is a diminutive of chlum, which meant 'hill' in old Czech.
+The prefix vysoký means 'high'.

 Geography

 Vysoký Chlumec is located about 28 km east of Příbram and 44 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Lampír at 559 m above sea level.

 History

 The first written mention of Chlumec is from 1235.
 The castle was built in the second half of the 14th century and was first documented in 1382.
 Before the Thirty Years' War, Chlumec was referred to as a market town.
 In 1474, the estate was acquired by the Lobkowicz family.
 They owned Chlumec until the establishment of an independent municipality in 1850.
 In that year, the name was changed to Vysoký Chlumec to distinguish it from other places with the same name.
 The castle was confiscated from the Lobkowicz family by the Nazis in World War II, then again by the state in 1948.

 Economy

-Vysoký Chlumec is known for the Vysoký Chlumec Brewery, part of the Pivovary Lobkowicz company.
+Vysoký Chlumec was known for the Vysoký Chlumec Brewery, part of the Pivovary Lobkowicz company.
 The brewing tradition goes back to at least 1466.
 The brewery closed in 2021 due to the COVID-19 pandemic, and since then Lobkowicz beers have been brewed elsewhere.